ersims/varan/README.md

 # Varan
-A webpack starter-kit for server side rendered react applications.
+A webpack starter-kit for production ready webpack applications.
+Includes full support for server side rendered React applications out of the box.

-Note that `varan` is in pre-alpha stage and breaking changes may occur.

 Disclaimer: There will be breaking changes and outdated documentation during the pre-v1.0.0 cycles.